benjaminmoon/benjaminmoon.github.io/_palaeomap/07-plot-maps-in-R.md

 map_plot
 ```

+{% include figure
+    image_path="/assets/images/palaeomap_workshop/plot_base_map.webp"
+    alt="Palaeogeographical map of the Late Jurassic"
+    caption="**Palaeogeography in the Kimmeridgian (155 Ma).** Palaeogeographical reconstruction from Cao et al. (2017).
+Lines of latitude indicate the locations of the Equator and Tropics (±23.5°)."
+%}

 You can try changing the look by modifying the projection (`coord_map`) and play about with some of the colours and markings by editing the function `palaeogeog_map_niceties` (`functions/palaeogeog_map_niceties.R`).
 You can also add further annotations (<https://ggplot2-book.org/annotations.html#annotations>) or
 change labels as you wish.